 Upon leaving San Francisco I moved to rural Argentina where I worked as a chef on a horse ranch.
 I learned how to hatch abandoned chicken eggs in my room, make kombucha and be alone.

-I now live in Buenos Aires where bee pollen is everywhere but no one has heard of almond butter or plain yoghurt.
-There is a giant jasmine bush growing over the balcony edge.
+After the farm, I moved to Buenos Aires where bee pollen is everywhere but no one has heard of almond butter or plain yoghurt.
+A giant jasmine bush growing over the balcony edge.

 Despite, or perhaps due to all the travelling, finally, I am finding balance.
 The paleo lifestyle is what resonates with me most strongly and has certainly played a large part in getting me to where I am now.
 However, I am not dogmatic about it and therefore I hope there will be something on my site for everyone.